Seefahrer/GuestBookBundle/README.md

 License    GNU/LGPL
 Website    https://github.com/jedoStyle

-The extension has been stripped of it's avatar dependency, MSN and Skype support.
+The extension has been stripped of it's avatar dependency, ICQ,MSN and Skype support.

 For installation add following lines to your composer.json in the root folder: